What Causes Catatonic Depression, And How Can It Be Treated?

 Causes Of Catatonic Depression

 We know that catatonic depression is related to other mental illnesses.
 People who wind up suffering from this very severe form of depression are usually diagnosed with another type of depression.
 The cause of this depression needs to be examined in a couple of ways.
-There is the cause of the general depression that is being experienced and the cause of the catatonic state.
+There is the cause of the general depression experienced and the cause of the catatonic state.

 The catatonic state itself is believed to be caused by problems with neurotransmitters in your brain.
 These are chemicals that help your brain cells to communicate properly.
 The production of these neurotransmitters is irregular in people who suffer from catatonic states.
 This leads to problems with communication in the brain and ultimately a catatonic state.